blackhatethicalhacking/Nucleimonst3r/README.md

 - Install Go on the system by following the instructions at https://golang.org/doc/install.
 - Clone the nuclei and httpx repositories from GitHub.
 - Build and install nuclei and httpx using the above-mentioned commands.
-- Install figlet & lolcat for the cool Rainbow Colors! `pip install lolcat` and `apt-get install figlet`
+- Install figlet & lolcat,toilet for the cool Rainbow Colors! `pip install lolcat` and `apt-get install figlet`,`apt-get install toilet`
 - Create a folder named "nuclei-templates" in the /root/ directory and copy the required templates to this folder.

 # Installation